Q: What are the most important criteria in the admission process?

 A: If you are a home-schooled student, we welcome your application to Connecticut College.
 There are a few things you should keep in mind when you are submitting your application.

 In addition, your letters of recommendation should not come from your parents.
-Instead many students submit letters from classes they may have taken at a high school, college or university or from people for whom they have volunteered or worked.
+Instead many students submit letters of recommendation from instructors of classes they may have taken at a high school, college or university or from people for whom they have volunteered or worked.

 You should also try to have an interview, if possible, with an admission officer or an alumni representative either on campus or in your home state.
 The home-schooled students who are successful applicants to the College have generally availed themselves of local college, university or distance learning courses through an accredited educational organization, and have participated in extracurricular activities at the local level.